Felicia elongata: Taxonomy

 The Saldanha felicia was first described by Carl Thunberg in the year 1800, in the second volume of his book Prodromus Plantarum Capensium, based on a specimen he collected himself in 1772 during his three-year stay in the Cape Colony, and he named it Aster elongatus.
-In 1833, Nees von Esenbeck thought that its should be moved to another genus and he made the combination Agathaea elongata.
+In 1833, Nees von Esenbeck thought that it should be moved to another genus and he made the combination Agathaea elongata.
 Aster elongatus var. thunbergii was distinguished by William Henry Harvey in 1865.
 Karl August Otto Hoffmann reassigned Thunberg's species and made the combination Felicia namaquana in 1905.
 Harry Bolus and Anthony Hurt Wolley-Dod were not aware of Hoffmann's combination and claimed it for themselves in 1950.
 In 1973 Jürke Grau considered all of these name synonymous.
 The species is considered to be part of the section Neodetris.
 Aster elongatus var. candollei described by William Henry Harvey in 1865 however, has now been assigned to Felicia namaquana.